Particular/docs.particular.net/tutorials/quickstart/tutorial-reliability.md

 Once the message entered the error queue, ServicePulse took over, displaying all failed messages grouped by exception type and the location it was thrown from.

 If you click on the exception group, it will take you to the list of exceptions within that group.
-This is not very interesting since we currently only have one, but if you click again on the individual exception, you will get a rich exception detail view:
+This is not very interesting since you currently only have one, but if you click again on the individual exception, you will get a rich exception detail view:

 ![ServicePulse: Exception Details](pulse-exception-details.png)

 No need to go digging through log files to find out what went wrong.
 ServicePulse provides the exception's stack trace, message headers, and message body right here.

-Armed with this information, it should be much easier to track down and fix our bug, so let's do that:
+Armed with this information, it should be much easier to track down and fix your bug, so let's do that:

 1. Close both browser windows and all console applications.
 1. In the **Sales** endpoint, locate and open the **PlaceOrderHandler.cs** file.